MikePohatu/TsGui/documentation/features/queries/IfElse.md

     * [ResultSet Attributes](#resultset-attributes)
     * [Short-hand example](#short-hand-example)

-## Overview
-If/Else queries are how you do conditional logic in TsGui.

 ## Configuration
 An If/Else query contains one or more IF statements, and optionally an ELSE statement.
 Each IF statement contains 3 items: